rrkjonnapalli/rrkjonnapalli.github.io/README.md

     * #### People segments

-        Name itself describes the work it is doing, i.e, it is used to segregate people of clients across multiple applications they have by using specific criteria. like they can create segments of loyal customers in by some of the filters.
+        Name itself describes the work it is doing, i.e, it is used to segregate people of clients across multiple applications they have, by using specific criteria.
+Like they can create segments of loyal customers using filters available.

         Technologies used: Nodejs, Postgraphile, Express Lambda, Vue